Berg0162/airflow/README.md

 + Get started and upload the AIRFLOW Companion App code.
 Since some time <b>MIT App Inventor</b> also supports the Apple platform, I have not tested the code for IOS use!
 + Or upload the AIRFLOW Companion App <b>APK</b> to your Android device directly and install the APK.
 Android will call this a security vulnerability!<br>
 # Operation Flow in Setup<br>
 + At start-up (power-on) the AIRFLOW device starts scanning for appropriate BLE devices in the neighbourhood, first it tries to establish a HRM <b>and</b> Power meter connection!
 The OLED display shows the different steps, progress and details of the running process.
-Notice that the scanning time for devices is limited and have HRM and Power activated before you start the AIRFLOW device!
+Notice that the scanning time for devices is limited (to 30 seconds) and have HRM and Power activated before you start the AIRFLOW device!
 + Now start the Companion app and have it scanning for the AIRFLOW device!
-+ For a limited time period it advertises for a smartphone!
++ For a limited time period the AIRFLOW device advertises for a smartphone!
 Have the Airflow Companion App running and actively looking for the Airflow device.
 + If detected, the Airflow Companion App establishes a connection over BLE (with the AIRFLOW device).
 From that moment on the Nordic UART service (a.k.a.
 BLEUART) for exchange of information is applied.
 A simple dedicated protocol was implemented that allows for bidirectional exchange of short strings containing diagnostic messages and/or operation settings between smartphone and AIRFLOW device.
 + After connection is established, the Airflow device sends the latest (persistent) settings data to allow the Companion App user to assess the current (user set) values.
 + If something went wrong, simply reset (power off/on) the AIRFLOW device and the above procedure is repeated!